-\textit{Tm-based compounds}. \ce{KTmSe2} is one of the few non-Kramers ions in rare-earth chalcogenides that has been studied in depth \cite{zheng2023Exchangerenormalized}.
-From the $M/H-T$ [see Fig. \ref{fig:Mag}(c)] and $M-H$ [see Fig. \ref{fig:Mag}(g)] curves, it is evident that \ce{KTmSe2} exhibits strong Ising characteristics, with the magnetic moment along the c-axis being significantly larger than that in the ab-plane.
-This contrasts sharply with the magnetization of \ce{KCeS2}.
+\textit{Tm-based compounds}. \ce{KTmSe2}, which has been studied in depth,\cite{zheng2023Exchangerenormalized} represents one of the few non-Kramers ions among rare-earth chalcogenides.
+From the $M/H$--$T$ [see Fig. \ref{fig:Mag}(c)] and $M$--$H$ [see Fig. \ref{fig:Mag}(g)] curves, it is evident that \ce{KTmSe2} exhibits strong Ising characteristics, with the magnetic moment along the $c$-axis being significantly larger than that in the $ab$-plane.
+This stands in sharp contrast to the magnetization of \ce{KCeS2}.
 The Ising magnetism in \ce{KTmSe2} is primarily determined by the symmetry of its CEF ground state and first excited state.
-By mapping, effective spin-1/2 operators derived from the CEF ground state and first excited state enable the construction of a TFIM that captures the Ising magnetism.
-In \ce{KTmSe2}, a broad peak in $C_{mag}/T$ can be observed in the temperature range of 2 to 7 K, primarily attributed to the CEF first excited state.
-However, not all Tm-based compounds can be described by the TFIM; for example, \ce{NaTmTe2} requires consideration of spin exchange interactions within the ab-plane \cite{zheng2024Interplay}.
+By mapping, effective spin-1/2 operators derived from the CEF ground state and the first excited state enable the construction of a TFIM that captures the Ising magnetism.
+In \ce{KTmSe2}, a broad peak in $C_{mag}/T$--$T$ can be observed in the temperature range of 2--7 K, primarily attributed to the CEF first excited state.
+However, not all Tm-based compounds can be described by the TFIM.
+For example, \ce{NaTmTe2} requires consideration of spin exchange interactions within the $ab$-plane \cite{zheng2024Interplay}.